 Inclusion Solutions LLC designs and delivers customized multi-day learning programs for organizations.
 This type of professional development is for larger audiences, focused on a specific topic.
 Inclusion Solutions LLC will identify content experts who offer presentations focused on a particular theme, as chosen by the client organization.
 Inclusions Solutions LLC will work closely with the client organization to tailor the conference to the specific needs.
-Although a sample institute agenda is offered in the next section, Inclusion Solutions LLC is pleased to work with the client organization to develop the type of even that will address the learning goals of the organization.
+Although a sample institute agenda is offered in the next section, Inclusion Solutions LLC is pleased to work with the client organization to develop the type of event that will address the organization's learning goals.